East Texas A&M is a JED Campus!

 • Healthy Minds Study baseline assessment measuring students' attitudes, behaviors and awareness on emotional well-being and substance use issues, followed in year four by the Healthy Minds Study post-assessment measuring the impact of JED Campus systems change on student outcomes.

-• The A&M-Commerce JED Campus advisory group received a comprehensive feedback report outlining areas for enhancement and growth.
+• The East Texas A&M JED Campus advisory group received a comprehensive feedback report outlining areas for enhancement and growth.
 Our feedback report contained 74 items to consider covering the seven strategic priorities of JED Campus.

 • An on-campus visit with JED Campus staff to review the feedback, student data and recommendations.